Rafat AbonourUSA

 Mohamad Mohty

-Professor Mohty is past-president of the European Society for Blood and Marrow Transplantation (EBMT), and the current chairman of the Acute Leukemia Working Party of EBMT.
-He is also the founder and chairman of the “International Academy for Clinical Hematology (IACH; http://clinical-hematology.org/).
-He serves on the board of the EBMT, and the “Intergroupe Francophone du Myelome” (IFM).
-He is a member of the American Society of Hematology (ASH), American Society for Clinical Oncology (ASCO), American Society for Blood and Marrow Transplantation, European Hematology Association (EHA), and EBMT.
+Dr Mohty is the past president of the European Society for Blood and Marrow Transplantation (EBMT), and past chairman of the Acute Leukemia Working Party of the EBMT .
+He is also the founder and current chairman of the International Academy for Clinical Hematology (IACH) and board member of the IntergroupeFrancophone du Myelome(IFM).
+Dr Mohty is also a fellow of the French National Academy of Medicine.

 Philippe Moreau